-communities, local history and how museums work through developing an exhibition to showcase their learning and experiences.
+Snapshots is a photography and storytelling project through which students learn about their communities, local history and how museums work through developing an exhibition to showcase their learning and experiences.

 Students' photographs will become part of an exhibition at their school, at their partner museum and online at the National Museum Snapshots page.
-Past exhibitions of Snaps
+Past exhibitions of Snapshots can be seen here.

 To commence 2010 project activities, project mascot, Ned and I, a Senior Education Officer with the National Museum, are travelling to Western Australia to meet our museum partners and some of the participating teachers.